 - They make timely mistakes.

-- Their mistakes have long lasting impact.
+- Their mistakes have a long-lasting impact.

 Impact in terms of losing their legal status (or going out of status) and moving back to their home country.
 I think you know exactly what I’m talking about right?